jmreicha/stalker/README.md

 ### Getting started

-To get started, clone this repo into your GOPATH and run `go install` from the root to create a basic stalker binary file.
+Clone this repo into your GOPATH and run `go install` from the root to create the stalker binary file.

 Stalker is (mostly) configuration driven so you probably won't get very far without a config.
 By default, Stalker expects to find its configuration in `~/.stalker.json`.
 There is a `config.json.example` in this repo that can be moved to the correct location to test some of the basic functionality.

-Once you have insatlled stalker and set up a configuration file simply run `stalker` from your terminal to get some basic help.
+Once you have insatlled stalker and set up a configuration file, simply run `stalker` from your terminal to get some basic usage output (as shown below).

-One useful command to help get started is the `stalker print custom` command.
-This command will print out a few sample repos and their tags.
+One useful command to help users get started is the `stalker print custom` command.
+This command will print out a few sample repos and their release tags.

 Additionally, you can run the help command for any subcommand to get a brief description of its functionality.